Hunspell: License

 Hunspell is free software, distributed under the terms of a GPL, LGPL and MPL tri-license.

 About the author

 Hunspell was developed by the Hungarian biologist and free software developer László Németh.
 His recent job as a lead programmer is related to also free software, especially to LibreOffice.
 He contributes for OpenOffice.org/LibreOffice, as a code contributor since 2002 (spell checking, hyphenation etc.).
 He also contributes and makes patches for Hunspell spell checker with Unicode, compound word and agglutinative language support; Unicode and non-standard hyphenation; thesaurus component with stemming and suffixation; Lightproof grammar checker; Graphite versions of Linux Libertine and Biolinum fonts with extended typographical capabilities.

-(László Németh is only homonymous with the dentist and writer László Németh, 1901-1975.)